GoogleCloudPlatform/webapp2/docs/guide/app.rst

     app = webapp2.WSGIApplication()
     app.router.add((r'/', 'handlers.HelloWorldHandler'))

-The router has several methods to override how URIs are matched, dispatched or built without even requiring subclassing.
-Check the :class:`Router API documentation <webapp2.Router>` for a description of the methods :meth:`webapp2.Router.set_matcher`, :meth:`webapp2.Router.set_dispatcher` and :meth:`webapp2.Router.set_builder`.
+The router has several methods to override how URIs are matched or built or how handlers are adapted or dispatched without even requiring subclassing.
+Check the :class:`Router API documentation <webapp2.Router>` for a description of the methods :meth:`webapp2.Router.set_matcher`, :meth:`webapp2.Router.set_dispatcher`, :meth:`webapp2.Router.set_adapter` and
+:meth:`webapp2.Router.set_builder`.

 .. _guide.app.config: